 And, after a time, the locals grew accustomed to Gearhead’s bizarre presence.
-Rural folks don’t tend to ask many questions about matters that, on the surface, are none of their business.
+Rural folks tend to not ask questions about matters that, on the surface, are none of their business.
 And no one cared how weird Gearhead was anyway, not when he could fix anything they put in front of him.

 The truth is that no one knew Gearhead as a person.
 No one even really thought of him as such.
-The utilitarian nature of local culture, predicated on a hand-to-mouth existence for most, considered him simply a wondrous tool of incredible complexity at their disposal.
+The utilitarian nature of local culture, predicated on a hand-to-mouth existence for most, considered him simply a wondrous tool of incredible complexity and at their disposal.

 None held this view with more conviction than Lee Roy.

 Lee Roy came from outside carrying an aluminum water bottle.
-Fumes twisted out from the metal straw, distorting the bulb’s light in waves.
+Fumes twisted out from the metal straw, distorting the dim light in waves.
 The smell of petrol made Gearhead’s mouth water.
 Gearhead pulled the straw into his mouth and sipped.